mikependon/RepoDB.NET/pages/features/enumeration.md

 }
 ```

-> The enumeration values will be saved in the database as `Integer`.
+> The enumeration values will be saved in the database as `int`.

 ### Default Conversion